arka-senpaii/Krishi_Mitra/readme.md

-# Krishi Mitra
+# Krishi Mitra - Python GUI Based IoT Agro Car

 ## Overview
-The IoT-Based Agro Car Web Server acts as a bridge between ESP32, a Machine Learning (ML) model, and Firebase for real-time data storage and retrieval.
-The web server handles user authentication, real-time sensor data display, data forwarding to the ML model, and results visualization.
+Krishi Mitra is a Python-based GUI application that acts as an interface between ESP32, a Machine Learning (ML) model, and Firebase for real-time agricultural data storage and analysis.
+The GUI provides user authentication, real-time sensor data display, ML-based crop prediction, and data visualization to help farmers make informed decisions.

 ## Features
-### User Authentication
-- Login Page
-- Register Page (with location, soil type, and irrigation type)

-### Dashboard
+### Dashboard (Python GUI)
 - Real-time sensor data from ESP32
 - Crop prediction based on ML model response
-- Data visualization for farmers
+- Graphical data visualization for farmers

 ### Data Flow
-1. ESP32 sends real-time data to the web server.
+1. ESP32 sends real-time data to the Python GUI via serial communication.
-2. The web server forwards this data to an ML model endpoint.
+2. The GUI forwards this data to an ML model endpoint.
 3. The ML model responds with crop predictions.
-4. The web server displays predictions and sensor data to the user.
+4. The GUI displays predictions and sensor data to the user.
 5. Data is stored in Firebase for historical analysis.

 ## Tech Stack